ApotropaicTroper/Ariados/README.md

 # Ariados
-Learning Python via creating a web spider designed to crawl Bulbapedia, gathering data on all pokémon (721) and moves (621)
+Learning Python via creating a web spider designed to crawl Bulbapedia, gathering data on all (721) pokémon and (621) moves.
+Mons and Moves stored separately, with one .txt per Mon/Move.
 - Mon files include:
   Species
   Form, if alternate forms (such as megas) exist